Jaap van Lagen

 Jaap van Lagen (born 22 December 1976 in Ede) is a Dutch racing driver who currently competes in Porsche Supercup for Proton Huber Competition and in the Porsche Carrera Cup Benelux for Team RaceArt.
 He is a former competitor in the Formula Renault 3.5 Series and a former Eurocup Megane Trophy champion.
 He has also raced in the World Touring Car Championship.

+Jaap van Lagen won the Porsche Cup, an annual award presented by Porsche AG to recognize the world's most successful privateer racing driver competing with Porsche machinery in a customer racing team, in 2014.

 Racing career

 World Touring Car Championship

-In 2008 he raced in the World Touring Car Championship for Russian Bears Motorsport in a Lada 110.
-For the 2009 WTCC season he returned with full manufacturer backing from Lada.
+In 2008, van Lagen raced in the World Touring Car Championship for Russian Bears Motorsport in a Lada 110.
+For the 2009 WTCC season, he returned with full manufacturer backing from Lada.
 He never scored a single point.
 After his return to the class and Lada in 2015, he scored 16 points.

 Van Lagen driving the Lada 110 WTCC car at Brands Hatch in 2008.

 Van Lagen's Audi RS3 TCR in 2017, where he made a one-off entry in ADAC TCR Germany.